danger-duchess/Bioware-WL/README.md

 # Bioware-WL is a website created for my Website Localization class that is supposed to be a mockup.
-Using a bootstrap template and some css editing, I was able to receate the website to the best of my ability.
+Using a Bootstrap template and some css editing, I was able to recreate the website to the best of my ability.